oatlog/oatlog/doc/report/main.typ

 - row, tuple, e-node, and
 - cell, variable, e-class,

-largely interchangably, sometimes highlighting different aspects of the same thing depending on the situation.
+largely interchangeably, sometimes highlighting different aspects of the same thing depending on the situation.

 = Implementation <chapter_implementation>